Class reference

 world.child(0); // "/world/[0]"

-Python builds child paths the same way the C ABI does — by string — or lets the Document mint them for you. doc.append_child(parent, type) adds the next anonymous child and returns a handle at its path; doc.child(parent, index) resolves the index-th child in document order.
+Python builds child paths the same way the C ABI does, by string, or lets the Document mint them for you. doc.append_child(parent, type) adds the next anonymous child and returns a handle at its path; doc.child(parent, index) resolves the index-th child in document order.

 para = doc.append_child("/doc", "paragraph") # mints "/doc/[0]", "/doc/[1]", …